-13a. .
-In the last five years, have you ever been without permanent or stable housing?
-This includes having to stay on the street, in a shelter, staying temporarily with friends or family because you have no place of your own. ☐1 Yes →→ How many times in last 5 years? \square^2 No 13b.
-In the last five years, have you lived in tribal housing or on a reservation? ☐1 Yes →→ Why did you move? \square^2 No 14.
+13a.
+In the last five years, have you ever been without permanent or stable housing? stay on the street, in a shelter, staying temporarily with friends or family because your own. $\square^1 \text{ Yes} \rightarrow \rightarrow \text{ How many times in last 5 years?}$ $\square^2 \text{ No}$ 13b.
+In the last five years, have you lived in tribal housing or on a reservation? \square^1 Yes $\rightarrow \rightarrow$ Why did you move? □ 2 No 14.
 Is your current housing situation temporary or unstable?
 1 Yes 2 No 15.
-Are you afraid that you may be in a temporary or unstable housing situation within \$\Bigsim_1^1\$ Yes \$\Bigsim_2^2\$ Maybe \$\Bigsim_3^3\$ No n the next ye ar?
+Are you afraid that you may be in a temporary or unstable housing situation within 1 Yes 2 Maybe 3 No ι the next ye ar?
 16. Are you planning to move within the next year?
-To yes Maybe No 17.
-In the next three to five years do you think you will need to live in any of the follow ving types of housing?
+1 Yes 2 Maybe 3 No 17.
+In the next three to five years do you think you will need to live in any of the follow ing types of housing?
 Probably yes Probably not a.
-Residence for people with physical disabilities or severe health problems? yes □1 b.
+Residence for people with physical disabilities or severe health problems?
+1 2 b.
 An assisted living facility for elderly or disabled?
 1 2 c.
 A nursing home for the elderly or disabled?
 1 2 d.
 An emergency shelter?
 1 2 18.
-If a housing complex with services were available for American Indian elders in S you consider living there? ☐1 Yes ☐2 Maybe ☐3 No →→ Why not? outh Minnea polis, would
+If a housing complex with services were available for American Indian elders in S you consider living there?
+1^{1} Yes 2^{2} Maybe 3^{3} No $\rightarrow \rightarrow$ Why not? outh Minnea polis, would